-The Australia Privacy Act 1988 covers the processing and or use of personal information.
-An APP entity is a broad umbrella term referring to an organization that can include an individual, a body corporate, a partnership, any other unincorporated association, or a trust.
+The Australia Privacy Act 1988 covers the processing and or use of the personal information of Australians.
+An APP entity is a broad umbrella term referring to an organization that can include an individual, a body corporate, a partnership, any other unincorporated association, or a trust that needs to comply with this law.
 An APP entity also refers to governmental agencies in Australia.
 However, this article will focus on APP entities as they relate to organizations.
 The thirteen Australian Privacy Principles (AAPs) enshrined in the Privacy Act include rights consumers have with respect to making requests to their information.
 This article will focus on how an organization must respond to consumer requests.
 There are three main consumer requests: requests to access personal information, requests to update personal information, and requests to opt-out of direct marketing.

 Australia Privacy Act consumer request to access personal information